Planar Juggling of a Devil-Stick using Discrete VHCs: System Dynamics

 \subsection{System Description}

-Consider the three-DOF devil-stick in the vertical $xy$ plane in Fig.\ref{fig:description}.
-Its configuration is described by the independent generalized coordinates $(h_x, h_y, \theta)$.
+Consider the three-DOF devil-stick in the vertical $xy$ plane in Fig. \ref{fig:description}.
+The devil-stick has length $\ell$, mass $m$, and mass moment of inertia $J$ about its center-of-mass.
+Its configuration is described by the independent generalized coordinates $(h_x, h_y, \theta)$, where $h_x, h_y$ denote the Cartesian coordinates of its center-of-mass, and $\theta$ denotes its orientation measured positive CCW with respect to the horizontal axis.
 It is juggled using the control inputs $I$ and $r$, where $I$ is the impulse applied normal to the devil-stick and $r$ is the distance of its point of application from the center-of-mass.
 The devil-stick is juggled between the orientations $\thetaodd \in (0, \pi/2)$ and $\thetaeven \in (\pi/2, \pi)$, which are chosen \emph{a priori}.
 Therefore, $\theta \in [\thetaodd, \thetaeven]$ $\forall t$ during the juggling task.
 Impulsive inputs are applied alternately at $\theta = \theta^\mathrm{odd}$ and $\theta = \theta^\mathrm{even}$, and the devil-stick falls freely under gravity between successive applications of impulsive inputs, making the resulting system dynamics hybrid.
 Since there is one fewer control input than the number of generalized coordinates, the system is underactuated with one passive DOF.
 The vector of generalized coordinates is

 where $h \in \mathbb{R}^2$ are the active coordinates and $\theta \in S^1$ is the passive coordinate.
 The vector of generalized velocities is